HomeDing/homeding.github.io/microstyle.md

 > Remark
 Using the BEM naming convention is very popular to style implementations but here another approach and notation was used to reduce text size.
 A concept to a similar approach can be found at <https://www.sitepoint.com/title-css-simple-approach-css-class-naming/>.
 While this implementation is more complete the micro css implementation for the HomeDing devices ony supports some of the constructs.

-## cards
+## Cards

 The cards layout element is used to wrap one context in a visual area.
-In the homeding UIs it is used to wrap one element or a sumary of the complete device.
+In the HomeDing UIs it is used to wrap one element or a summary of the complete device.

 ```html
 <div class="col">